Kun4lpal/Android-Google-Cloud-messaging-demonstration/README.md

 demo-9

-This demonstrates how to use google cloud messaing service - FIREBASE to store data using JSON format
+This demonstrates how to use google cloud messaging service - FIREBASE to store data using JSON format